abinit/abinit/doc/tutorial/compilation.md

 ```

 Now configure the package with the standard `--prefix` option
-to specify the location where all the libraries, executables, include files,
+to **specify the location** where all the libraries, executables, include files,
-Fortran modules, man pages, etc. will be installed when we execute `make install`.
+Fortran modules, man pages, etc. will be installed when we execute `make install`
+(the default is `/usr/local`)

 ```sh
 cd libxc-4.3.4 && ./configure --prefix=$HOME/local
 ```

-Finally, build the library, run the tests and install libxc with:
+Finally, build the library, run the tests and install with:

 ```sh
 make -j2